CS7IS5-Group-Chinstrap/Wingman-Backend/README.md

 # Wingman-Backend

-This is the backend code for the Wingman Dating app Install all the required libraries using the command inside the project directory
+This is the backend code for the Wingman Dating app.
+Install all the required libraries using the command inside the project directory